 For some patients a proctocolectomy with an ileal pouch is suitable.
 This involves removal of the entire large bowel and the formation of a pouch to replace the rectum.
 The pouch is made from a segment of the small bowel and joined to the anus.
-The operation is often done in stages via a single large incision (open surgery) or with multiple small incisions (laparoscopic or ‘key-hole’ surgery).
+The operation is often done in stages via a single large incision (open surgery) or with multiple small incisions (‘key-hole’ via laparoscopic or robotic surgery).
 Part of the remaining small bowel (ileum) is brought through the abdominal wall onto the tummy as a spout (ileostomy), which drains into a small plastic bag (stoma).
 When the pouch has healed the bowel is then reconnected such that the spout is put back into the abdomen.

 For some patients including those who do not have a good working muscle around the back passage, the most suitable operation is proctocolectomy.
 This is where the whole colon and rectum are removed and an ileostomy is formed which is permanent.
 Specialist nurses train the patient in how to care for the ileostomy.